 A First Aid Rest Room is provided in the Duchess of Devonshire Building (Enfield Centre) which has good ground level access.

-- Identified staff are offered First Aid training/examinations; - Defibrillator safety equipment is available at all of the Centres for emergency medical assistance;

-The names of qualified first aid personnel are displayed throughout the buildings and at Centres.
+Defibrillator safety equipment is available at all of the Centres for emergency medical assistance; The names of qualified first aid personnel are displayed throughout the buildings and at Centres.